 Best password managers for Windows - our detailed list:

-So, you’ve finally decided to get a password manager.
-The list below displays the best password managers for Windows together with short reviews that will help you pick the right tool.
+So, you’ve finally decided to get a reputable password manager.
+The list below displays the best password managers for Windows based on our extensive testing on compatibility, security, features, and price.
+The list includes short reviews that will help you pick the right tool.

 |Cloud storage:||3 GB (with NordLocker app)|